Germany's coal phaseout: The last farmer standing | DW | 10.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Lützerath in western Germany is sert to disappear for the sake of brown coal mining.
+Lützerath, in western Germany, is set to disappear for the sake of brown coal mining.
 All 90 residents have been relocated.
 Only one, Eckhardt Heukamp, vows to stay.

 Heukamp's farm stands in sight of the excavators of Garzweiler's opencast mine.
 But the fourth-generation farmer doesn't want to sell up.
-"I want to live here, this is my home," the 57-year-old says.
+"I want to live here — this is my home," the 57-year-old said.

 Sixteen years ago, RWE began tearing down farms and houses in Lützerath to mine brown coal.
 Residents in the small, western German village received compensation and most of those affected have found a new home a few kilometers west.
 At the end of 2020, there were 14 residents left.
 Heukamp is the last person standing in what's now a ghost town.
 He's doing everything possible to oppose resettlement.
 A Higher Administrative Court in Münster will rule on his lawsuit against expropriation in a matter of weeks.